Cricket: India V Afghanistan 1st T20 Scores - UrduPoint

 Cricket: India V Afghanistan 1st T20 Scores

-Brief scores from the first innings of the opening T20 international between India and Afghanistan in Mohali on Thursday

-Mohali, (APP - UrduPoint / Pakistan Point News - 11th Jan, 2024) Brief scores from the first innings of the opening T20 international between India and Afghanistan in Mohali on Thursday:
+Mohali, (APP - UrduPoint / Pakistan Point News - 12th Jan, 2024) Brief scores from the opening T20 international between India and Afghanistan in Mohali on Thursday:

 Toss: India